DeepAung/vue-note-app/README.md

 # vue-note-app

-Simple note app using vuejs
+A simple note website using Vue.js

-to run website. `npm install && npm run dev`
+to run the website. `npm install && npm run dev`